 MKTG 4880 Marketing Internship-Sales Emphasis

-4. Two courses (6 credits) from the Marketing Department's sales offerings above or any MKTG elective (excluding MKTG 5000).
+The remaining course (3 credits) may be selected from the Marketing Department's sales offerings or any MKTG elective (not including MKTG 5000).
 MKTG 3000 and MKTG 3010/3011 may not be used for elective credit.